-In this case, there could be a myriad of possible variables effecting the outcome.
-Is it the fault of the preset or your photo?
+In this case, there could be a myriad of possible variables affecting the outcome.
+Is it the fault of the

 Remember, a pre-made preset was created for a particular photo.
 That photo was shot under a specific environment, with a specific camera calibration and a specific sensor, etc..
 Unless your histogram matches that sample image perfectly, you’re not going to get the perfect edit with one click.

 Knowing your editing panels and how they affect the outcome will help you (quickly) determine how to tweak for your photo.
 After applying a preset, is your skin tones over saturated or just out of whack (green, purple or…)?
 If so, do you know where to go to fix them?
 If you’re not sure, turn off a panel and see if it makes a difference.
 If not, that panel may not be doing any adjustments.